zukunft/zukunft.com/docs/code_functions_all.md

     \-- assign_phr_ulst - section for function assign_phr_ulst not yet defined that it should be assign in /formula/formula.php
     \-- res_del - section for function res_del not yet defined that it should be result in /formula/formula.php
     \-- to_num_new - section for function to_num_new not yet defined that it should be calc in /formula/formula.php
-    \-- load_terms - section for function load_terms is expected to be load in /formula/formula.php
+    \-- load_all_terms - section for function load_all_terms is expected to be load in /formula/formula.php
     \-- load_values - section for function load_values is expected to be load in /formula/formula.php
     \-- to_num - section for function to_num not yet defined that it should be calc in /formula/formula.php
     \-- calc_requests - section for function calc_requests not yet defined that it should be calc in /formula/formula.php
     \-- calc - section for function calc not yet defined that it should be calc in /formula/formula.php
     \-- calc_with - section for function calc_with not yet defined that it should be calculate the formula results based on a given figure list in /formula/formula.php
     \-- expression_new - section for function expression_new not yet defined that it should be calculate the formula results based on a given figure list in /formula/formula.php
-    \-- expression - section for function expression not yet defined that it should be calculate the formula results based on a given figure list in /formula/formula.php
     \-- get_res_lst - section for function get_res_lst is expected to be set and get in /formula/formula.php
     \-- term_list - section for function term_list not yet defined that it should be expression in /formula/formula.php
     \-- wrd_ids - section for function wrd_ids not yet defined that it should be expression in /formula/formula.php